GeForce 7 series: GeForce 7200 series

-However it is important to note that 7200 series does not support Scalable Link Interface (SLI).
+The 7200 series does not support Scalable Link Interface (SLI).

 GeForce 7200 GS

 The 7200 GS has the same memory speed as the 7300 GS, and the core frequency is the same as the 7300 LE.
 It has two pixel pipelines.
 Nvidia stated that the 7200 GS performance is 50% higher than the latest integrated graphics, it's the slowest card of the GeForce 7 series and of the GeForce 6 Series but supports HDR and Nvidia PureVideo.
 NVIDIA GeForce 7200 GS desktop Graphics Processing Unit was launched in January 2006.
 The GPU uses Second Generation CineFX Shading architecture, and it is manufactured on 90 nm technological process.
 The card's graphics frequency is 450 MHz.
 It also has 2 pixel shaders, 4 texture units, together with 2 ROPs.
 The GeForce 7200 GS embeds 256 MB of DDR2 memory, utilizing 64 bit bus.
 The memory is clocked at 400 MHz, which results in 6.4 GB/s memory bandwidth.
 The GPU supports PCI Express 1.0 interface, and needs a single motherboard slot.